 42. Adobe Illustrator.
 The visual creation complement to Photoshop, is the industry standard for creating custom vector graphics, illustrations, icons, and anything else you can think up.
 If you want to become a master at creating high quality infographics, this will be the tool of your trade.

 43. Designfeed.
-Designfeed is my favorite new platform for quickly generating high-quality social images.
+Designfeed is my favorite new online business tool for quickly generating high-quality social images.
 With their easy-to-use automated tool, you can create awesome visual content, text-overlay social images, and more.
 What's even cooler, is that they give you images sized to fit every relevant social platform, and connect with various social media management tools for quick scheduling.
 You can sign up for free, right here.

 44. GIF Brewery.
 Turn short video clips of anything into GIFs with this Mac application.
 Whether it's product demos, quick tutorials, or visualizations, there are tons of great uses for GIFs, including making your email follow up stand out from the crowd.